Skip to Content

 Before you open a checking account or take out a new credit card, make sure you know how the fees may affect your bottom line.

-Having money in the bank can be expensive — ATM fees, overdraft fees, service fees, late fees and more.
-The average American pays about $7 a month in banking fees.See note1 While that might not seem like much, it adds up over time.
+Having money in the bank can come with multiple expenses — ATM fees, overdraft fees, service fees, late fees and more.
+While each one on their own might not seem like much, they add up over time.
 Luckily, by managing your account well and choosing your financial institutions carefully, you can avoid many bank fees.

 Why banks charge monthly and annual fees

 Some banks and credit card companies charge monthly or yearly service fees.
 Fees for checking or savings accounts tend to be monthly, while credit cards sometimes charge yearly fees.
-These fees are to cover the costs to maintain your accounts and often are used to offset the costs of perks like cash back on spending or no fees for using ATMs outside the bank's network.
+These fees are to cover the costs to maintain your accounts and are often used to offset the costs of perks like cash back on spending or no fees for using ATMs outside the bank's network.
 Weighing the perks against any fees your bank charges can help you decide if the account is right for you.

 Overdraft and NSF fees explained